ouspg/CompSec/Lab1_Fuzzing/README.md

 You can find the target program sourcecode following this link: [unrtf0.21.5.tar.gz](https://ftp.gnu.org/gnu/unrtf/unrtf-0.21.5.tar.gz).
 This tool can be used to convert .rtf files into other, more readable formats (see README for more).
 Extract the package, **_configure_** it to use AFL's wrappers and then **_compile_**.

-When source code is available, you should instrument the program for use with AFL by using AFL's own wrappers that work as drop-in replacements for **gcc** and **clang**.
+When source code is available, you should instrument the program for use with AFL by using AFL's own wrappers that work as drop-in replacements for **gcc/g++** and **clang/clang++**.
 You can do as following, leave the quotations and modify *add_here* fields:
 ```
 ~$ ./configure CC="add_here" CXX="add_here" --prefix=$HOME/unrtf
 ~$ make